Types Of Roses Hero Banner

 Floribunda Roses

-Floribunda roses produce an abundance of small blooms in a wide variety of colours.
-Borne in clusters or trusses, the flowers are less suitable for picking than those of the hybrid teas, but they provide a more lavish display in the garden, over a longer period.
+Floribunda roses bear abundant clusters of small blooms, in a wide variety of colours.
+The flowery trusses of floribundas aren't as practical for cut flowers as hybrid teas, but they provide a much more lavish display in the garden, over a longer period.
 A lot of floribundas have no scent, but highly fragrant varieties are available.

-Usually grafted onto rootstock, they are generally hardier than hybrid teas and only reach about 90cm in height.
+Usually grafted onto rootstock, they're generally hardier than hybrid teas and only reach about 90cm in height.

 Floribunda 'Coral Lions-Rose®'